adamgreenough/ava/README.md

 [![Code size](https://img.shields.io/github/languages/code-size/adamgreenough/ava)](https://github.com/adamgreenough/ava)
 [![Discord](https://img.shields.io/discord/1028357262189801563)](https://discord.gg/Z7bF9YeK)

 Ava is a friendly, flexible, flat-file, PHP-based CMS for bespoke personal websites, blogs and more.
-Content is Markdown files (with YAML frontmatter), and Ava builds a fast cache so pages render quickly—no database required.
+Content is Markdown files (with YAML frontmatter), and Ava builds a fast cache so pages render quickly.
+No database required.

-Thoroughly [documented](https://ava.addy.zone/#/) with beginners in mind and easy to customize, Ava gives you full control over your content and design without complexity.
+Thoughtfully [documented](https://ava.addy.zone/#/) with beginners in mind and easy to customise, Ava gives you full control over your content and design without complexity.

 **Perfect for:** personal sites, blogs, portfolios, documentation, and any project where you want simplicity without sacrificing power.